 The Bristol Scroll has what people call “a special place in my heart”, and it seems I’m not the only one.
 Although the logo fell into commercial disuse many years ago, you can barely turn a corner in the city these days without seeing it.
 It’s even featured on a larger-than-life ‘Bristol Lodekka’ Gromit, created for Aardman Animations’ Wallace & Gromit’s Grand Appeal.
 The statue spent ten weeks stationed outside the former Bristol Omnibus headquarters at Lawrence Hill, a stone’s throw from where I grew up.

-Since falling into commercial disuse the Bristol Scroll has effectively become ‘Creative Commons’.
-As far as I know, no company actually owns the mark, and I sincerely hope they never will.
+The Bristol Scroll has now, effectively, become ‘Creative Commons’.
+As far as I know, no company actually owns the mark, and I sincerely hope no-one ever will.
 It has taken on a kind of ‘folk heritage’ use and now belongs to everyone, including me!

 If you’d like to read more about the Bristol Scroll I can recommend this book by Martin Curtis.